Post by John Chanin on Apr 25, 2020 9:58:54 GMT

 The smallest part is Solihull overspill.
 There is extensive modern housing built to the south of the city on the site of the old village of Monkspath, and this more approximates socially to the rest of urban Solihull.
 There is over 10% asian population and quite a lot of private renting here, but it is just as high status, and just as Conservative as the villages.

 The other large section is a very different world.
 It consists of the giant Chelmsley Wood estate, built by Birmingham City Council in the 1960s on land immediately adjacent to, but outside the city boundary.
 The estate was built in four sections, each of which originally had its own ward on Solihull council - from the north Smiths Wood, Kingshurst, Fordbridge, and Chelmsley Wood itself.
 The river Cole runs through the middle.
 It originally housed some 50,000 people in 15,000 dwellings, which made it not just the largest estate in Birmingham but one of the largest ever built in the whole country.
 Having been inherited by the new Solihull council, the houses were forcibly transferred to their ownership by the Thatcher government, and Solihull has set up a Management Organization to run the estate (and other council housing in the borough although there is precious little of it).
 There is an interesting book by journalist Lynsey Hanley about growing up on the estate.
 Unfortunately like many similar estates there has been a spiral of decline, with high levels of crime and anti-social behaviour, and low levels of maintenance.
 The central shopping centre is a disaster area.
 Communications with Birmingham are poor, and with Solihull non-existent.
 Socially it is the exact opposite of the rest of Solihull.
 Less than 20% have managerial jobs, and more than 50% routine jobs.
 Unemployment and deprivation is high.
 Half the homes are still rented from the council despite 40 years of right to buy.
 It is however as white as the rest of Solihull.
 The population has dropped substantially as the young families have grown up and moved out, and the estate was cut to 3 and a bit wards after the last boundary review.
 The “bit” forms part of one of the most ridiculous wards in the country.
 As well as the southern end of the estate it contains the old commuter village of Marston Green, engulfed by Birmingham’s peripheral estates, and to the south Birmingham airport, the National Exhibition Centre and the Birmingham Business Park where no-one lives.
 The ward then continues a long way south through commuter villages and countryside.
 Discounting the M42 there is only one road connecting the two parts, snaking in between the NEC and the airport.
 Politically the estate was once very Labour, although unenthusiastic with persistently low turnouts.
 The increasingly alienated tenants, distant from, and ignored by Solihull Council, turned first to the BNP, and then surprisingly to the Greens, who held off a big challenge from UKIP in the middle of the last decade.
 There can’t have been many wards in the country where the contest was between these two parties.
-With the collapse of UKIP the Greens now hold the northern and southern wards by huge margins, while the central ward maintains Labour’s fragile hold on representation on Solihull Council.
-One feels that the Greens really ought to win this ward too with a bit of effort.
-David Jamieson, formerly a Plymouth MP, and now the West Midlands Police and Crime Commissioner, was a councillor here.
+With the collapse of UKIP the Greens now hold all three estate wards on Solihull Council.

 A look at the map of Solihull borough shows that it looks curiously like a duck.
 The bill in the north is the Birmingham suburb of Castle Bromwich which sits on the south bank of the river Tame, surrounded by council estates.
 Everyone has heard of West Bromwich, and this is the place it is west of.
 It was an important mediaeval settlement, with its castle strategically placed on a hill overlooking a ford on the river Tame.
 The castle has long gone, and these days it is an owner-occupied suburb, not as up market as Solihull but still definitely middle-class, with more managerial than routine jobs.
 Somehow it has avoided absorption into the city of Birmingham, of which it is an integral part, and being “not Birmingham” has become part of its identity and made it more Conservative than other similar Birmingham suburbs.
-However it is very distant from Solihull, and there was a revolution here in 2018, when the Greens launched an ambush from the neighbouring estate, winning the ward, and holding it comfortably in 2019.
+However it is very distant from Solihull, and there was a revolution here in 2018, when the Greens launched an ambush from the neighbouring estate, winning the ward, and holding it comfortably in 2019, before the Conservatives woke up and won it back.

 Despite the varied and interesting nature of the constituency, politically at national level it is very dull.
 It is a safe Conservative seat, as even in 1997 the commuter villages and suburbs outvoted the estate.
 The new MP is Saqib Bhatti, an accountant of Pakistani descent, who succeeded former minister Caroline Spelman in 2019.